elyra-ai/elyra/docs/source/user_guide/code-snippets.md

 ##### Name (display_name)

-A user-friendly name for runtime configuration.
+A user-friendly name for the code snippet.
 This property is required.

 Example: `Preview DataFrame`

 ##### N/A (name)

 A unique identifier for this code snippet.
-A value is automatically generated from `display_name` when the code snippet is created.
+If not specified when the code snippet is created, a value is automatically generated from `display_name`.

-Example: `preview_df`
+Example: `preview_dataframe`

 ##### description (description)